acl21/Mouse_Cursor_Control_Handsfree/README.md

 ## Execution
 Order of Execution is as follows:

-1. Follow these installation tutorials - [Numpy](https://pypi.org/project/numpy/), [OpenCV](https://medium.com/@akshaychandra21/f5f721f0d0b3), [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/install.html), [Dlib](https://www.learnopencv.com/install-opencv-3-and-dlib-on-windows-python-only/), [Imutils](https://github.com/jrosebr1/imutils) and install the right versions of the libraries (mentioned above).
+1. Follow these installation guides - [Numpy](https://pypi.org/project/numpy/), [OpenCV](https://medium.com/@akshaychandra21/f5f721f0d0b3), [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/install.html), [Dlib](https://www.learnopencv.com/install-opencv-3-and-dlib-on-windows-python-only/), [Imutils](https://github.com/jrosebr1/imutils) and install the right versions of the libraries (mentioned above).
 2. `python mouse-cursor-control.py`

 Please raise an issue in case of any errors.

 ## Usage

-Now, I definitely understand that these facial movements could be a little bit weird to do, especially when you are around people.
+I definitely understand that these facial movements could be a little bit weird to do, especially when you are around people.
 Being a patient of [benign-positional-vertigo](https://www.healthline.com/health/benign-positional-vertigo), I hate doing some of these actions myself.
 But I hope to make them easier and less weird over time.
 Feel free to suggest some public friendly actions that I can incorporate in the project.

 <div align="center">
 <img src="images/usage.jpg" width=360 height=460/>